cluster-apps-on-docker/overview/README.md

 ## Introduction

-The goal of this project is to delivery learning environments for distributed technologies on your own machine by keeping their distributed nature while providing an awesome user experience, all built on top of our big-blue-water-mammal best friend, Docker! :whale2:
+This umbrella project delivers learning environments for distributed apps on your machine, all built on top of our big-blue-water-mammal best friend, Docker :whale2:!
+Speed up your parallel computing learning by focusing on the application side of the force and let the project deal with infra related stuff. :computer:

 ## Contents